Senior Teaching Fellow

 Alec joined the Global Sustainable Development team in January 2018.
 He previously worked as a Research Fellow within the Global Energy Research Network at Warwick Business School.
 Prior to that, he worked as a Quality Assurance Engineer in the energy sector on projects in the UK, Australia and South Korea.

 Alec is an energy economist.
 His research interests include the ongoing energy transition, including notions such as the energy trilemma, unburnable carbon, and natural gas as a ‘bridging fuel’ to a low carbon future.
 His research has been funded by the UK Energy Research Council (UKERC) and has focussed on case studies in Brazil, Argentina, China and the UK.
 He holds a PhD in Innovation Policy and Management from Manchester Business School (2016).
 His PhD research explored the development of the Brazilian petroleum sector following one of the largest oil and gas discoveries in the Americas for decades.
 This focussed on three dimensions: the relationship between national and sectoral systems of innovation; the emerging role of universities in innovation systems; and the strategies of foreign oil companies under the context of industry clusters.

-Alec is currently designing a new module to be delivered in the 2018-19 academic year, which will focus on the ‘energy trilemma’.
+Alec is currently delivering a new module for the 2018-19 academic year, which focuses on the ‘energy trilemma’.
 The trilemma describes the challenge of delivering energy security, universal access to affordable energy, and environmentally sensitive production and consumption of energy, under the scenario of the ongoing energy transition.
 As of October 2018, he will also contribute to the teaching of GD104 (Economic Principles of Global Sustainable Development).